Sultans of Swing: Critical reception

-Chart performance
+Charts and re-releases

-The song was originally released in May 1978, but it did not chart at the time.
-Following its re-issue in January 1979, the song entered the American music pop chart.
-Unusually, the success of this single release came more than six months after the relatively unheralded release of the band's debut album in October 1978.
-BBC Radio was initially unwilling to play the song due to its high lyrical content but after it became a US hit, their line softened.
-The song reached the top 10 in both the UK and the US, reaching No. 8 on the UK Singles Chart and No. 4 on the Billboard Hot 100 and helped drive sales of the album, which also became a hit.
+The song was originally released in the UK in May 1978, but it did not chart at the time.
+However, the song became a hit in The Netherlands and Belgium in September 1978.
+The single was then released in the United States in January 1979 and entered the American music pop chart.
+The success of this single release came around three months after the relatively unheralded US-release of the band's debut album in October 1978.
+BBC Radio was initially unwilling to play the song due to its high lyrical content but after it entered the charts in the US, their line softened.
+Eventually, the song hit No. 4 on the Billboard Hot 100.
+The single was re-released in the UK on 16 February 1979, this time reaching No. 8 on the UK Singles Chart and helped drive sales of the album, which also became a hit.

-"Sultans of Swing" was re-issued again as a single in November 1988, a month after it appeared on the band's greatest hits album Money for Nothing, when it peaked at No. 62.
+"Sultans of Swing" was re-issued again as a single in October 1988, after it appeared on the band's greatest hits album Money for Nothing, when it peaked at No. 62.
 It was also included on Sultans of Swing: The Very Best of Dire Straits and The Best of Dire Straits & Mark Knopfler: Private Investigations.